csci4707-umn/lab-book/src/psql.md

 # PostgreSQL 101

 You are supposed to learn how to use PostgreSQL on you own.
-Specific SQL grammar (dialect) is not the focus on this course.
+Specific SQL grammar (dialect) is not the focus of this course.
 This tutorial only aims to help you start the labs.
 The code blocks on this page are aimed for examples, not for copy-and-run.

-### All sql in PostgreSQL end with a ";"
+### 1. All sql in PostgreSQL end with a ";"
 `psql` waits for a `;`, then it knows it is an end for the sql.
 To run an SQL, type your sql, end with a `;` then hit `Enter`.

 ```